Blog

 For Better Health Outcomes, Investments in Nutrition Matter

-By Amanda Swanson Blog
+By Margarida Jorge Blog

 Access to quality, affordable health care is a fundamental part of ensuring that people can live healthy and fulfilling lives.
 The health care system should be foremost focused on improving health outcomes as shown by indicators like rates of chronic disease, lifespan and economic security.
 But getting to these outcomes isn’t just about access to medical care.